 Avoid contact with other birds that have lice.
 Check newcomers to the flock and dust them down with a louse powder as a precaution before introducing them.
 If you are showing poultry, always dust birds down on their return during their quarantine period.

-Powders containing the Pyrethrium are also effective however most are not licensed to be used on birds themselves so again, you should be applying these at the instruction of your vet.
+Powders containing the Pyrethrium are also effective however most are not licensed to be used on birds themselves, so again, you should be applying these only under the guidance of your vet.

-The life cycle of biting lice is around 3 weeks – so it is important when using a product to remove them that you re-check regularly and re-treat as necessary after a week as most products will not kill the eggs and these will hatch over this period.
+The life cycle of biting lice is around 3 weeks – so it is important when using a product to remove them that you re-check regularly and re-treat as necessary after a week as most products will not kill their eggs and these will hatch producing egg laying adults in a 3 week period.